Bicipital tendonitis [also called biceps tendinitis or tendionpathy], or, is an inflammatory process of the long head of the biceps tendon.

 Biceps has its origins from two heads.
-The long head biceps originates from upper edge of the glenoid labrum and supraglenoid tubercle, lies in the bicipital groove of the humerus between the greater and lesser tuberosities before meeting the shart head which originates from coracoid process.
+The long head biceps originates from the upper edge of the glenoid labrum and supraglenoid tubercle lies in the bicipital groove of the humerus between the greater and lesser tuberosities before meeting the shart head which originates from coracoid process.

-Long head and short head which merge to form biceps brachii muscle, a supinator and flexor of the forearm and inserts on radial tuberosity in elbow.
+Long head and short head which merge to form biceps brachii muscle, a supinator, and flexor of the forearm and inserts on radial tuberosity in the elbow.

 The long head of the biceps tendon helps to stabilize the humeral head, especially during abduction and external rotation.

-Bicipital tendonitis frequently occurs from overuse and is common in common baseball pitchers, swimmers, gymnasts, racquet sport enthusiasts and rowing athletes.
-Direct trauma to biceps tendon especially in position of excessive abduction and external rotation may also be the cause.
+Bicipital tendonitis frequently occurs from overuse and is common in common baseball pitchers, swimmers, gymnasts, racquet sports enthusiasts, and rowing athletes.
+Direct trauma to biceps tendon especially in the position of excessive abduction and external rotation may also be the cause.

 Degenerative changes in rotator cuff disease may affect the biceps tendon as well.

 External rotation of the humerus at or above the horizontal level compresses biceps tendon and rotator cuff to the anterior acromion and repeated episodes may lead to degenerative changes.
 Hyperlaxity may result in excessive motion of the humeral head and thus injury.

 Apart from this, tears of the labrum may disrupt biceps anchor, causing dysfunction and pain.
 The transverse humeral ligament disruption of the ligament can lead to subluxation of the biceps tendon.
 Any space occupying lesion like osteochondroma in the bicipital can displace the tendon and cause tendonitis.